Frequently Asked Questions

 FSA eligible over-the-counter medications with active medical ingredients require a prescription, so you will need to pay with a credit card and submit the purchase to your benefits administrator for reimbursement along with any required paperwork and the prescription from your doctor.
 We clearly identify all products that require a prescription on our site and will not allow you to purchase them with your FSA card.
 Even if you don’t have a FSA you can shop at FSAmarket.com with any major credit card and experience the same great savings!

-How do I know if a product is FSA eligible?
+How do I know if a product is FSA or HSA eligible?

 If you walked into a store it would be very difficult to know what is FSA eligible and you could potentially risk having to pay back purchases of non-eligible items.
 FSAmarket.com solves this problem for you by only carrying FSA eligible products, in fact there are probably many items that you never knew were FSA eligible!
 We are a member of SIGIS, the governing body for FSA purchases, and we have implemented their IIAS standards for our Inventory Information Approval System which allows us to ensure we are selling only FSA eligible products.
 Because we carry only FSA and HSA eligible products you are able to use your FSA or HSA debit card to purchase items with instantaneous approval on products all from the convenience of our website without ever having to leave home.
 If you have any questions about whether certain items are eligible or if you have a limited FSA plan please check with your benefit administrator for clarification.